petertzelios/Adapting-ESM-2-to-Predict-the-Effect-of-Multiple-Interacting-Mutations-/README.md

 ### `CBMF4761_project_GB1_ESM2_quickstart_best_CNN.ipynb`

 Small reproduction notebook intended for quick grading/review.
-It loads the processed features or full embeddings, reconstructs the final global mean + local mutation-window representation, and trains only the best fused CNN configuration across all three FLIP splits.
+It loads the processed features or full embeddings, reconstructs the final global mean + local mutation-window representation, and trains the best fused CNN and best fused attention configurations across all three FLIP splits.
+It also generates the train/test loss curves used for Figure 7 in the final report.

 Best CNN configuration used in the quickstart notebook: